streamr-dev/monoplasma/README.md

 To combat this, in Monoplasma there's a freeze period after the state commit is published.
 In case of faulty or missing (withheld) state (balance book) contents, everyone can exit using old unfrozen root hashes.

-Monoplasma uses block timestamps for determining the start and end of the block freeze period.
+Monoplasma uses block timestamps for determining the start and end of the freeze period.
 Value at stake isn't sensitive to time, however.
 What a bad operator could accomplish by colluding with miners and faking a future timestamp is bypassing the freeze period.
 That should be impossible as long as the freeze period is longer than the 15 minutes that the [whitepaper allows blocktimes to be off](https://github.com/ethereum/wiki/wiki/White-Paper#blockchain-and-mining).

 In practice, much less might suffice.
 While the yellow paper contains no strict specification of how much "within reasonable Unix time" is, as of 2020-02-13, [Geth allows the block times to be only 15 seconds off](https://github.com/ethereum/go-ethereum/blob/master/consensus/ethash/consensus.go#L45).
 One minute freeze period would then be enough to completely prevent the freeze period bypass in Ethereum mainnet without compromising the UX.
 For smaller or private networks, a longer freeze period can be in order, depending on how feasible the operator-miner collusion is.